 Exceptional self-leveling properties and little or no sanding between coats let you achieve professional results whether you apply by spray, brush, or roller.
 Envy works great on bare wood, as well as over other 2-part varnishes.
 Available in High Gloss and Satin.

-Bonus: Buy a quart kit and receive 2 plastic paint pots, 2 wooden stir sticks, 2 foam brushes, and a pair of latex gloves FREE (a $10 value).
+Bonus: Buy a quart kit and receive 2 plastic paint pots, 2 wooden stir sticks & 2 foam brushes (a $10 value).

 Sold separately is Envy Brushing Reducer, formulated to improve flow characteristics.
 This multi-use solvent is also a surface prep cleaner, and can be used to clean equipment.